nwalton3/nkwalton-new/articles/print-to-web.md

 The same goes for web design: you've got to get in the right mindset.

 In that spirit, here are some resources that will help you think like a web designer.
-I've found that it's kind of difficult to switch frequently, so if you're looking to master web you should invest a good amount of time in a continuous block if you can.
+I've found that it's kind of difficult to switch frequently, so if you're looking to master web design you should invest some good chunks of time if you can.

 #### The place to start: #